PPEPFinder

 How to use PPEPFinder?

-Users first select the organism type (fungi or oomycetes), then choose:
+Users first select the organism type (fungus or oomycete), then choose:

 ⚠️ Note: Full PPEPFinder model only supports a single protein per processing.